- Do I have to ask about criminal records?

 - I’ve offered somebody a job and want to use a form for them to disclose their criminal record?

-- For most organisations, whether you ask about criminal records as part of your recruitment process is up to you.
-It’s rare that you legally have to.
+- For most jobs, whether – and when – to ask about criminal records as part of your recruitment process is up to you.

-- Our guidance advises on asking at conditional offer of employment stage
+- If you need to ask, we recommend asking at conditional offer of employment stage

 - More information: When to ask about criminal records [Detailed guidance]